-SPICA All Hours – solution before the inspection
+SPICA All Hours – solution to comply with legislation

 Solution: Time & attendance